 Chien-Shiung Wu at Columbia University

 In the world of experimental physics, the Chinese born, Chien-Shing Wu will always remain one of the brightest and charismatic personality.
-Her most important contribution, the Wu experiment, which established that the conservation of parity is also applied to weak interactions, not just the electromagnetic and strong interactions.
+Her most important contribution, the Wu experiment, established that the conservation of parity is also applied to weak interactions, not just the electromagnetic and strong interactions.

 5. Dorothy Hodkin